-To train Tanzanians in Conservation Agriculture, Appropriate Technology, Farming Cooperatives and loving your neighbor as yourself, so that they are equipped to be successful, self-supporting neighbor loving farmers, combating poverty along the coast of Tanzania.
-Kilimo Timilifu is a Tanzanian, non-profit organization designed to be self-supporting.
+To train Tanzanians in agricultural entrepreneurship and community outreach so that they are equipped to be successful, self-supporting farmers, sharing their knowledge to reduce poverty among communities along the coast of Tanzania and beyond.

 He who supplies seed to the sower and bread for food will supply and multiply your seed for sowing and increase the harvest of your righteousness.
 (ESV)